Commitment to security

 Personal information that we may collect

 BBR collects the following types of personal information: names, postal and email addresses, phone and facsimile numbers, donations of building materials, sales history, and financial contribution history.
-BBR does not collect or maintain information from those actually known to be under the age of 13, and no part of either of our Web sites is structured to attract anyone under the age of 13.
+BBR does not collect or maintain information from those actually known to be under the age of 13, and no part of our website is structured to attract anyone under the age of 13.

 How BBR may use personal information collected online

 BBR will use your personal information for the purpose for which it was submitted, such as to reply to inquiries, process donations of materials, process sales, or process financial contributions.
 We will use such information to provide operational notices, in program record keeping, and to conduct analyses of our program.
 Analysis may lead to the publication of aggregate demographic data, but will not result in the reporting or publication of any personal information provided to us.
 Donors of materials and financial contributors may have their names listed in our annual report.
 Donors of materials, financial contributors, BBR members, and those who have requested information about either organization will receive occasional requests for financial contributions.
 If you would like your gifts to remain anonymous, or would like not to receive solicitations, you may email your request to email@example.com or call 617-442-2262, ext.
 235.

 We will release personal information under the following circumstances: